chebread/blog/README.md

 - **Build-Time Syntax Highlighting**: Code blocks are highlighted at build time using the pure-Go Chroma library, ensuring fast page loads with no client-side JavaScript dependency for styling.

+- **Image Zooming**: Integrated the medium-zoom library to allow users to click and zoom into images for a better viewing experience.

 - **Frontend Tooling**: The project uses pnpm to manage a modern frontend pipeline featuring Sass for advanced styling and esbuild for fast TypeScript bundling and minification.

 - **Automated CI/CD Pipeline**: The build and deployment process is fully automated with GitHub Actions.
 Pushing a specially formatted Git tag triggers the workflow, which builds the site and deploys it to GitHub Pages.